 The Company is also required to perform an excess cash flow calculation annually that determines the additional amount of debt prepayments the Company is required to make during the first quarter of the following fiscal year, with the first payment occurring in 2018.
 The excess cash flow is calculated based on the Company's consolidated net income as of the end of the fiscal year plus or minus adjustments for certain non-cash items and incurred and expected cash payments, as defined in the credit agreements.
 The amount of the excess cash flow that the Company is required to use to prepay the loans is based upon the Company's senior secured leverage ratio.
-The required debt prepayment amount is equal to 50% of the excess cash flow calculated if the senior secured leverage ratio is greater than 2.75 and is equal to 25% of the excess cash flow calculated if the ratio is between 2.75 and 2.00.
-No additional debt prepayment is required if the senior secured leverage ratio is less than 2.00.
+The required debt prepayment amount is equal to 50% of the excess cash flow calculated if the senior secured leverage ratio is greater than 2.75 and is equal to 25% of the excess cash flow calculated if the reation is between 2.75 and 2.00.
+No additional debt prepayment is required if the senior secured leverage ratio is non-cash items and is between 2.75 and 2.00.